Pebble Accretion: The pebble accretion framework

 fit their simulated data well.
 Then, with increasing $\tau_s$ drift speeds become so slow that pebbles are guaranteed to enter the Hill radius.
 If not accreted at first instance, a pebble may reenter the Hill radius multiple times unless it either gets accreted or it is scattered to the inner disk.
 This results in a fixed accretion probability $\epsilon$, referred to as the ``plateau''.

 Finally, for even larger $\tau_s$ particles end up in a first-order mean motion resonance (at period ratios $j{+}1{:}j$ with respect to the planet) and will no longer approach the planet.
 Here, the inward radial drift is compensated by the secular repulsion of the planet \citep{HasegawaNakazawa1990,MutoInutsuka2009}.
 The threshold stopping time $\tau_\mathrm{res}$ above which pebbles are captured in resonance depends on whether gas damping is ``strong'' or ``weak''.
 The weak limit, where the pebble will develop an eccentricity between successive conjunctions, usually applies for larger planet masses (as in \fg{bigpebble}).
 Importantly, the presence of a resonance barrier does not preclude accretion.
 As already noted by \citet{WeidenschillingDavis1985} particles trapped in these high-$j$ resonances would collide and fragment to smaller sizes.
-In fact pebbles above $\tau_\mathrm{res}$ will be accreted ballistically, aided by an atmosphere.
+Approaching pebbles of aerodynamical size above $\tau_\mathrm{res}$ in fact are likely to be accreted in the plateau regime, in particular when an atmosphere is present.

 \runinhead{Atmospheres} For planets with $R_B>R$, it has long been recognized that their atmospheres' can trap planetesimal bodies. \citet{InabaIkoma2003} showed that bodies impacting the planet at distance $R_c$, where the gas density $\rho(R_c)$ has been elevated due to the atmospheres, will lose enough energy to become trapped in the Hill sphere, when